Adult Education

 Here at CPC we celebrate that we are on a lifelong faith journey where we are always growing and changing.
 God calls us to learn new things and to teach the things we know well, so we respond to this call by offering Adult Education classes and programs.
 Some classes run for several months while some programs are once a year.
 For more information about upcoming Adult Education programs at CPC, check out our Bulletins and Event page!

-2023 CE-A Committee Gregg Morton, chair, Ann Hamman, secretary, Kelly Bufton, Cyndi Frost, Robin Randall, Susan Tindall, staff
+2023 CE-A Committee Gregg Morton, chair, Ann Hamman, secretary, Kelly Bufton, Cyndi Frost, Robin Randall, and Beth Freese Dammers, staff

 Current Adult Ed